helenamrusso/N-acyl_lipids/README.md

 # The microbiome diversifies N-acyl lipid pools - including short-chain fatty acid-derived compounds

 ## Figures
 This folder contains the scripts used to generate all the figures and supplementary figures in the manuscript "The microbiome diversifies N-acyl lipid pools - including short-chain fatty acid-derived compounds", in addition to the input tables files and source data for each of them.
-For files that are 'missing'due to the limit size in GitHub (25MB), please check [here](https://zenodo.org/records/14015199).
+For files that are 'missing' due to the limit size in GitHub (25MB), please check [here](https://zenodo.org/records/14015199).

 ## Data_processing_MZmine
 This folder have all the MZmine batch files used to pre-process all the metabolomics data discussed in this manuscript.
 All the output files (quant table, CSV; MS/MS spectra, MGF) are also available.
-For files that are 'missing'due to the limit size in GitHub (25MB), please check the following link (XXX).
+For files that are 'missing' due to the limit size in GitHub (25MB), please check [here](https://zenodo.org/records/14015199).

 ## FASST_filters
 Scripts used to filter the FASST searches to get cosine values above 0.7 with raw MS/MS spectra (unfiltered spectra).